bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SignLegend_0eTw1IH6j7MugyK0Ib18nX/Documentation.md

-Text information written on the sign.
+Text information written on the signal or sign.